mittwald/kubernetes-secret-generator/README.md

 To actually generate random string secrets, the `secret-generator.v1.mittwald.de/autogenerate` annotation is required as well.
 The value of the annotation can be a field name (or comma separated list of field names) within the secret;
-the SecretGeneratorController will pick up this annotation and add a field [or fields] (`examplepw` in the example below) to the secret with a randomly generated string value.
+the SecretGeneratorController will pick up this annotation and add a field [or fields] (`password` in the example below) to the secret with a randomly generated string value.

 ```yaml
 apiVersion: v1